AshishRathodDev/FarmAI-Analytics/README.md

 **Ready to deploy AI in agriculture and help farmers worldwide! 🌾🤖**

-For questions or collaboration opportunities, please reach out via email or LinkedIn.
+For questions or collaboration opportunities, please reach out via email or LinkedIn.# FarmAI-Analytics